-SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that Tommy Morris, 55, of Springfield, Missouri was convicted today by Greene County Presiding Judge Michael Cordonnier of attempted distribution of a controlled substance, possession of a controlled substance with intent to distribute, and murder in the second degree, following a three day bench trial that took place earlier this month.
+SPRINGFIELD, Mo. - Greene County Prosecuting Attorney Dan Patterson announces that Tommy Morris, 56, of Springfield, Missouri was sentenced today for his previous convictions of attempted distribution of a controlled substance, possession of a controlled substance with intent to distribute, and murder in the second degree.
+The defendant has been convicted of all of those offenses following a three day bench trial in front of the Honorable Michael Cordonnier.
+Judge Cordonnier sentenced the defendant to life in prison in the murder case to run consecutive to his existing sentence of 10 years for a total sentence of life plus 10 years.